scalatron/scalatron/Scalatron/doc/markdown/Scalatron Pluggable Games.md

     akka-actor-2.0.jar (Akka 2.0)
     scala-library-jar (Scala 2.9.1)

-You can find the first library, ScalatronCore.jar, in the Scalatron installation directory of a Scalatron distribution of version 1.1.0.0 or later.
+You can find the first library, `ScalatronCore.jar`, in the Scalatron installation directory of a Scalatron distribution of version 1.1.0.0 or later.

 You will then need to configure your project to generate a Java Archive (.jar) artifact with the appropriate name, in our case `MyGame.jar`.
-You can build this wherever you want, but to activate it it will eventually have to end up in the Scalatron installation's `/bin` directory.
+You can build this wherever you want, but to activate it, it will eventually have to end up in the Scalatron installation's `/bin` directory.